Jaimgarod10/Jaimgarod10/README.md

 ### Hi there 👋, my name is Jaime García
 #### _jaimgarod_10_
-I´m a 19 year student, that wants to learn a lot and be able to help other people.
+I'm a 19 year student, that wants to learn a lot and be able to help other people.

-- 🌱 I’m currently learning Java, Kotlin, Python, WordPress.
+- 🌱 I’m currently learning JavaScript, HTML, CSS, PHP.
 - 📫 How to reach me: jaimgarod@gmail.com